w3c/wai-quick-start/source/writing.html.erb.md

 layout: guide
 ---

 This page introduces some basic considerations to help you get started writing web content that is more accessible to people with disabilities.
-These tips are good practice; some are Web Content Accessibility Guidelines (WCAG) requirements.
-Follow the links to the related WCAG requirements, detailed background in the "Understanding" document, guidance from Tutorials, user stories, and more.
+These tips are good practice; most are Web Content Accessibility Guidelines (WCAG) requirements.
+Follow the links to the related WCAG requirements (called "success criteria"), guidance from Tutorials, user stories, and more.
+The first WCAG links go to a section of "How to Meet WCAG 2.0: A customizable quick reference" that shows the WCAG success criteria and lists <a href=" http://www.w3.org/TR/UNDERSTANDING-WCAG20/understanding-techniques.html">Techniques<a/> to meet the success criteria.
+The links in parenthesis go to the "Understanding WCAG" page that provides additional information about the success criteria.

 {:.toc .no_toc}
 ## On this page